Skip to main content

 Electronics

 LIEN members within the Electronics sector account for 8.4% of the network’s TPER.
-In 2021, the sector’s TPER increased by 0.9% and recorded an increase in output of 0.4%.
-CO2 in the sector accounted for 9.5% of the network’s emissions and increased by 8.1% in 2021.
-Most of this sectoral representation in the LIEN can be attributed to a single company and as so results can vary compared with other sectors.
+CO2 in the sector accounted for 9.5% of the network’s emissions and increased by 5% in 2022.
+Most of this sectoral representation in the LIEN can be attributed to a small number of companies and as so results can vary compared with other sectors.

 Electronics 8.4